gen8787/csharp_demos/StacksAndQueues.md

 The first person in line is the next person to be serviced.
 You wouldn't service the last person in line first.

-- new items are added to the back of the queue (end of array)
+- new items are added to the back of the queue (end of array), this is called `enqueue`
-- items are only removed from the front of the queue (front of array)
+- items are only removed from the front of the queue (front of array) this is called `dequeue`

 ---